zwxandy/resnet-pytorch-cifar-reproduction/README.md

 the checkpoints associated with it in the next section, and the hyperparameters are all provided in `configs/pretrained` for models trained from scratch, and `configs/finetuned` for fine-tuned models.

-# Results
-Type can be read in the format `L/PxC` where `L` is the number of transformer layers, `P` is the patch/convolution size, and `C` (CCT only) is the number of convolutional layers.

 # Citation
 ```bibtex
 @article{hassani2021escaping,